chandelsman/frozen-tat/README.md

 **Export Data**

 UCHealth North
-- export data as YYYYq#-frozen.xls to IT > Projects > frozen-turnaround-time > data
+- export data as YYYY-MM-frozen.xls to IT > Projects > frozen-turnaround-time > data

 CRMC
 - export data as YYYYq#-frozen-crmc.xls to IT > Projects > frozen-turnaround-time > data